Skip to main content

 Payback period = total first-year cost / (annual savings / 12)

 The math is simple.
 The hard part is measuring the inputs accurately.
 If you’re still estimating what the project itself will cost, start with our breakdown of how much business automation actually costs.
-Most people underestimate savings by 30 to 50% because they forget overhead: tool-switching time, exception handling, context-switching between tasks, and the downstream effects of delays.
+According to a 2023 McKinsey Global Institute analysis, most teams underestimate savings by 30 to 50% because they forget overhead: tool-switching, exception handling, context-switching, and the downstream effects of delays.

 What are the five components of automation ROI?